What is bipolar disorder?

-- Doctors cannot point to a single cause of bipolar disorder.
+Doctors cannot point to a single cause of bipolar disorder.
 An underlying defect in brain circuitry, involving areas that control mood, thinking and behavior is one theory for the cause.
-Stress may also play a role in development and, in women, hormonal fluctuations may worsen symptoms.
+Stress may also play a role in the development and, in women, hormonal fluctuations may worsen symptoms.
 The theory that bipolar disorder is a genetic disease was advanced when two Scottish researchers isolated a gene that doubles the risk of developing the disorder.
-However, it is believed that no single gene leads to the risk of bipolar disorder.
-No specific series of genes have been identified that increase the risk for development of the disorder.
+However, no series of genes have been found that increase the risk for development of the disorder.